planet-learning/planet-learning/README.md

 # Planet Learning

-Code pour la détection d'exoplanètes
+Exoplanet detection ML project

-## Instalation processes
+## Installation processes

 In order to have everything working properly (on Ubuntu with intel x86x64 CPU and nvidia GPU), follow the installation steps detailed, and taking into account the remarks below :
 * For Docker : https://docs.docker.com/install/linux/docker-ce/ubuntu/